shapeshift/docs/security/RDP.md

 - Please avoid intentionally degrading our users' experience.

 When in doubt, we do have some testing environments that may come in handy if you'd like to try stuff like this.
 Feel free to drop into our [Discord server](https://discord.gg/shapeshift) and chat with us in that case; we'll work with you.

+### Submitting Patches

+Since all the code eligible covered by the RDP is open-source, you may also want to contribute a patch for the issues you report; doing so may make you eligible for a bounty from our Engineering Workstream on top of your RDP rewards!
+However, please do note that sumbitting patches or pull requests via our ordinary engineering workflow (by definition) mades them public, which may breach the confidentiality requirement for receiving an RDP award.
+If you'd like to submit a patch for an issue you're reporting under the RDP, please make sure that you let us know first so that we can coordinate the process.

 ### Program Scope